Khloe Kardashian Reveals The One Thing She Can’t Wait For Baby True To Do

 Khloe Kardashian gave birth to baby True Thompson nearly two months ago, and time is flying for the new mom.

-The Keeping Up with the Kardashians star took to Twitter to both lament how quickly time passes and talk about a specific milestone she can’t wait to see her daughter True hit.
+The Keeping Up With the Kardashians star took to Twitter to both lament how quickly time passes and talk about a specific milestone she can’t wait to see her daughter True hit.

 Babies grow and learn so much during their first years.
 They learn to roll, set up, crawl, talk, walk, eat solid foods, and so much more.
-Clearly, Khloe and Tristan Tompson’s daughter is no exception, and Koko’s right there to soak up every exciting minute of her baby girl’s firsts.
+Clearly, Khloe and Tristan Thompson’s daughter is no exception, and Koko’s right there to soak up every exciting minute of her baby girl’s firsts.

 The reality TV star began her tweet with, “I cannot believe my girl is going to be two months old tomorrow.
 Where is the time going?”
 However, she also had a positive to discuss.
 She said, “But at the same time, every milestone I look forward to!
 I’m on alert every day to hear her first giggle.
 I can’t wait for the giggles.”

 Khloe keeps her fans up to date about her life as a new mom both on her social media and via her app.
-Recently, Inquisitr reported that fans praised the Kardashian for being open about breastfeeding and the fact that she supplements.
+Recently, the Inquisitr reported that fans praised Kardashian for being open about breastfeeding and the fact that she supplements.

 I cannot believe my girl is going to be two months old tomorrow.
 Where is the time going ???????????? but at the same time, every milestone I look forward to!
 I’m on alert every day to hear her first giggle ????????????????
 I cant wait for the giggles